official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 18 February 2008 (Ref: FS50165372) as upheld by the decision of the Information Tribunal of 27 January 2009 (Ref: EA/2008/0024 and EA/2008/0029): Statement of Reasons’.

-59

-Executive Summary414.
-Mr Blair told the Inquiry that:
+414. Mr Blair told the Inquiry that:

 “... the discussion that we had in Cabinet was substantive discussion.
 We had it again and again and again, and the options were very simple.
 The options were: